mstubinis/Serenity/README.md

 # Serenity
-A game engine made for addressing the problems of floating point precision, and producing stunning visual effects.
+A game engine made for addressing the problems of floating point precision and producing stunning visual effects.

 Note
 ----